Links

 File and purpose

-The file you upload should adhere to the RFC 2388 specification.
-This specification defines file transfers for the multipart/form-data protocol.
+In the request, file should adhere to the RFC 2388 specification, which defines file transfers for the multipart/form-data protocol.

 Name and title